jcoin/EuropresseScrapping/README.md

 ## Prerequisites

 - You'll need a reader card from the BNF (Bibliotheque Nationale de France) for this to work
-- This script uses a selenium docker image (chromium)
+- This script uses this specific selenium docker image : selenium/standalone-chromium:127.0
 - PyPDF2, selenium and telegram bot python library (see requirements.txt)

 ## Configuration